 One of our Tier 6 police officers is out of work due to an injury sustained in the performance of duty.
 The officer is receiving full salary under Section 207-c of the General Municipal Law (GML).
 Should we deduct contributions from this salary?

 Yes.
-PFRS Tier 6 members are required to pay contributions on any salary they receive under Section 207-c GML.
+Police and Fire Retirement System (PFRS) Tier 6 members are required to pay contributions on any salary they receive under Section 207-c GML.

 Employers are required to provide a new employee’s annual wage to the Retirement System.
 The annual wage is the projected base pay amount that a full-time employee is expected to earn on an annual basis at the time they are hired.
 This should include all wage types that will be paid to an employee on a regular basis in each paycheck, including, but not limited to:

 - Location pay